Improving compressed sensing with the diamond norm: Acknowledgements

 \section{Acknowledgements}

 We thank C.\ Riofr\'io, I.\ Roth, and D.\ Suess for insightful discussions and S.\ Kimmel and Y.K.\ Liu for advanced access to Ref.\ \cite{KimLiu15}.
-The research in Berlin has been supported by the EU (SIQS, AQuS, RAQUEL), the BMBF (Q.com), the DFG project EI 519/9-1 (SPP1798 CoSIP) and the ERC (TAQ).
-The work of DG and RK is supported by the Excellence Initiative of the German Federal and State Governments (Grants ZUK 43 \& 81), the ARO under contract W911NF-14-1-0098 (Quantum Characterization, Verification, and Validation), the DFG project GRO 4334/2-1 (SPP1798 CoSIP), and the State Graduate Funding Program of Baden-W\"urttemberg.
+The research of MK and JE has been supported by the EU (AQuS, RAQUEL), the BMBF (Q.com), the DFG projects EI 519/9-1 (SPP1798 CoSIP) and CRC183, the ERC (TAQ) and the Templeton Foundation.
+The work of DG and RK is supported by the Excellence Initiative of the German Federal and State Governments (Grants ZUK 43 \& 81), the ARO under contract W911NF-14-1-0098 (Quantum Characterization, Verification, and Validation), the DFG (SPP1798 CoSIP), and the State Graduate Funding Program of Baden-W\"urttemberg.